Sienci-Labs/Resources/ncfs-dust-collection/ncfs-dust-collection.md

 - Explore how to select and hang your [Hose](#hose-size)
 - Compare [Dust Collection](#2-dust-collector) options available
 - Check out some [User Setups](#user-setups)
-- Learn about what to do with all of the [Sawdust](#sawdust-recycling) you are making

 ### Safety